 So you’ve got £1,000 you want to invest?
 Amazing news!
-We’ve pulled together some things that you can do with that £1,000 to put it to good use and to stop yourself from blowing it all on a trip abroad or takeaways – not that these aren’t great ideas!
-Not all of these are investing in the generic way, but it’s worth looking at all of your options and to make sure you know the risks that come with investing.
+We’ve pulled together some options for putting that £1,000 to good use and to stop yourself from blowing it all on a trip abroad or takeaways (though there are worse things you could do with a spare grand).
+Not everything on our list is strictly investing, but it’s worth looking at all of your options and making sure you know the risks that come with investing.

 There are a couple of questions you should ask yourself before you decide what to do.